dilipsundarraj1/Java-Training/chapter-5/README.md

 ### The Static Modifier

--   static is a reserverd keyword you cannot use it to name a variable varibale or method with static.
+-   static is a reserverd keyword that you use it to name a variable varibale or method with static.
 -   **static** can be used with method or variables.
     -   static variable
     -   static method